-- Display open-ended problem on the interactive whiteboard. - Log in to your Teacher Console > eBooks > Problem Solving > Problem Solving Level 3 Book. - Click on Open ended, Open-ended problem solving, Worksheet 5. - Review the line graph with students.
-Ask prompting questions like, Why is this an appropriate scale to measure water on?
+- Display open-ended problem on Interactive whiteboard. - Log in to your Teacher Console > eBooks > Problem Solving > Problem Solving Level 3 Book > Open Ended Problems > Worksheet 5. - Review the line graph with students; ask prompting questions like, Why is this an appropriate scale to measure water on?
 What information can you tell from this graph?
 Why was a line graph chosen to organize the data?
 How could we graph all months of the year?
 What would be different about that graph? - Have students work in their table groups or with partners to brainstorm and explore various ideas for the line graph and pie graph.
 Ask students prompting questions like, What would be an appropriate title?
 How could this data have been collected?
 What data would not work on these graphs?
 Discuss various responses from different groups.